Welcome to Saint Louis University's 1818 Advanced College Credit Program! We’re thrilled to welcome you as a prospective 1818 student.

 For personal information, make sure to use your full legal name.
 Avoid nicknames and double check your date of birth.
-For assistance, please see our step-by-step guide for registering as a first-time student.
+Please avoid registering with an iCloud email address.
+For assistance, please see our step-by-step first-time students guide for registering as a first-time student.

 Note: This form cannot be accessed once submitted.
 Please do not submit more than one form.

 What happens after I register?

 Once you have registered as a new student, you should expect an emailed welcome letter confirming your registration.
 You will later receive a second follow-up email that will contain your SLU Banner ID number, SLUnet ID, and password.
 Please keep this information in a safe place as you will need it to access your mySLU student portal.
 If you do not receive this information within seven business days, please contact firstname.lastname@example.org.